GreatCowBASIC/SourceForgeClone/GCBASIC/trunk/FreeBSDBuild/readme.txt

  6. Unpack the Great Cow BASIC compressed tar file by typing these commands:
 ----
-   unrar x GreatCowBASIC-UNIX-v0_98_03.rar
+   unrar x GreatCowBASIC-UNIX-v0_98_04.rar
 ----
-This will produce a new directory called GreatCowBasic. *Note:* If you do not already have the unrar program installed you can either compile it from the ports collection or use the pkg command to install the binary and any required dependancies.
+This will produce a new directory called GreatCowBASIC. *Note:* If you do not already have the unrar program installed you can either compile it from the ports collection or use the pkg command to install the binary and any required dependancies.

- 7. Change to the `GreatCowBasic/Sources` directory.
+ 7. Change to the `GreatCowBASIC/sources` directory.

- 8. Execute the FreeBSDBuild/install.sh shell script from the Sources directory.
+ 8. Execute the freebsdbuild/install.sh shell script from the sources directory.

 ----
-  sh FreeBSDBuild/install.sh [all | build | install]
+  sh freebsdbuild/install.sh [all | build | install]
 ----

 The build script arguments are: